ozkozturk/Javascript30/01 - Drum Kit/ readme.md

 To decide what to do after animation, we needed to use this event in our <em>"keys.forEach"</em> loop.

-Actually at every stage I stoped the video and search some keyword or usage.
+Actually at every stage I stoped the video and searched some keyword or usage.
 I benefit from this project so much.